antonmarin/github-pages/CONTRIBUTING.md

 Use `task release GEM_VERSION=123`.
 It tests building, replaces GEM_VERSION in Dockerfiles, and commit all changes as GEM_VERSION tag.
-Next you can check everything and push using `git push --follow-tags`
+Next you can check everything and push using `git push --follow-tags`.
+Remember about README.md

 Every push in master releases `latest*` images.
 Every `[0-9]+` tag releases `[tag]*` images.